bertofurth/Seagate-Central-Utils/README.md

 on the Seagate Central by deleting or "stripping" components that aren't normally useful to store on the Seagate Central itself.

-#### Optional - Remove or strip static libraries (Strongly recommended)
+#### Optional - Remove static libraries (Strongly recommended)
-For completeness sake we have setup the build scripts to build both shared and static libraries.
+Many of the build scripts in this project to build both shared and static libraries.
 The static libraries are generally only useful while compiling a static binary on a build host.

 Since you're unlikely to be performing any compilation on the Seagate Central itself, we suggest that you remove any static libraries from